n8n vs Zapier vs Custom Code: An Honest Comparison for Production Automation

 n8n's strengths:

-• Self-hosted: data stays on your infrastructure, no per-task pricing
+- Self-hosted: data stays on your infrastructure, no per-task pricing (n8n Community Edition is free to self-host)

 Tradeoffs: it requires hosting (we use a hardened VPS or a containerized deployment), and the UI has a steeper learning curve than Zapier.
 For teams without a developer to set it up, the operational overhead is real.